ZachHembree/BuildVision2/README.md

 As of writing this, all vanilla terminal blocks (anything with terminal settings) work with this mod, save the Space Ball (much to my chagrin), and probably a fair number of modded blocks considering they derive from the same interfaces.
 I’ve also taken the liberty of adding a number of actions to the menu for doing things like detonating warheads, attaching wheels, adding rotor heads and changing battery charge modes.
 I’d make a full list of all the little differences between this mod and the original, but frankly, I’m not sure I can recall what all is in this thing.

+Like the original, this depends on Draygo's Text Hud API to function properly.
+There is a fallback GUI using the built-in notifications system, but I don't like it all that much.

 This mod can be found on the Steam Workshop [here](https://steamcommunity.com/sharedfiles/filedetails/?id=1697184408).

 ## Usage: